mdinicola/supereffective/README.md

 - Vercel (Pro tier) for hosting and deployments
 - GitHub for hosting [static data](https://github.com/itsjavi/supereffective-sdk)
 - CloudFlare for caching and DNS
-- Docker and Maildev as a local mail server for development
+- Docker, PostgreSQL and Maildev for local development environment
 - Other tools: ESLint, Prettier, Husky, etc.

 This repository is a Turbo monorepo, meaning it contains multiple packages and apps.